 As an automation partner, he points out, Clarilis takes on the implementation challenges on behalf of firms.
 "We always work with the firm's existing precedents rather than imposing our own.
-This is a requirement of our clients and increases user For more information, visit: www.clarilis.info adoption.
+This is a requirement of our clients and increases user adoption.
 However, unlike a law firm, our team works solely on automation all day, every day.
 We believe different skillsets sit with different people, so have lawyers, PSLs, technologists and document analysts at work in our implementation team.
 One person doesn't try to deliver everything - but the client communication is always lawyer to lawyer, so we also sidestep technical translation issues."